servo/servo/README.md

 3. Install Git for Windows (https://git-scm.com/download/win).
 DO allow it to add git.exe to the PATH (default settings for the installer are fine).

-4. Install Visual Studio 2015 Community Edition (https://www.visualstudio.com/).
+4. Install Visual Studio Community 2017 (https://www.visualstudio.com/).
 You MUST add "Visual C++" to the list of installed components.
 It is not on by default.

 #### Cross-compilation for Android